 Regarding risk sharing, a multi commodity context is much more complex than the one-dimensional world just described.
 The key insight is that consumption decisions also depend on the relative prices of the various available commodities, and that typically these prices fluctuate as well.
 Surprisingly enough, sharing price risk is quite different from sharing income risk.
-A precise investigation would be outside the scope of the present volume; instead, we simply provide a short example.10
+A precise investigation would be outside the scope of the present volume; instead, we simply provide a short example.

-9The exact result is even slightly stronger; it states that for any ρ satisfying the conditions and any increasing, strictly concave utility u^A , one can find some increasing, strictly concave utility u^B such that ρ shares risk efficiently between A and B (see Chiappori, Samphantharak, Schulhofer-Wohl and Townsend 2010 for a precise statement).
+&lt;sup>9 The exact result is even slightly stronger; it states that for any $\rho$ satisfying the conditions and any increasing, strictly concave utility $u^A$ , one can find some increasing, strictly concave utility $u^B$ such that $\rho$ shares risk efficiently between A and B (see Chiappori, Samphantharak, Schulhofer-Wohl and Townsend 2010 for a precise statement).

-10The reader is referred to Chiappori, Townsend and Yamada (2008) for a precise analysis.
+&lt;sup>10The reader is referred to Chiappori, Townsend and Yamada (2008) for a precise analysis.
 The following example is also borrowed from this article.